fenestbuc/kubar-SCF/README.md

 1. **Parachain Model**: As a parachain within the Polkadot ecosystem, Kubar Protocol leverages the shared security and consensus provided by the Polkadot Relay Chain.
 This integration reduces the need for a complex, standalone consensus mechanism within our platform.

-3. **Node Setup and Network Topology**:
+2. **Node Setup and Network Topology**:
     - **Nodes**: The Kubar Protocol operates a combination of validator, collator, and full nodes, ensuring a robust and decentralized network.
     - **Validator Nodes**: Responsible for securing the network, validating transactions, and participating in consensus mechanisms.
-These nodes are incentivized to maintain network integrity.
+These nodes are incentivized to maintain network integrity and make the system Byzantine Fault Tolerant.
     - **Collator Nodes**: Specific to Kubar Protocol, collator nodes collect transactions and produce block candidates for validators, playing a crucial role in transaction processing efficiency.
     - **Full Nodes**: These nodes maintain a full copy of the blockchain, providing redundancy and resilience against data loss.